cloudflare/cloudflare-docs/content/page-shield/use-dashboard/configure-reporting-endpoint.md

 ---
 title: Configure CSP reporting endpoint
-order: 5
 pcx-content-type: how-to
+weight: 6
+meta:
+  title: Configure the CSP reporting endpoint
 ---

 # Configure the CSP reporting endpoint

-When enabled, Page Shield uses a Content Security Policy (CSP) [report-only HTTP header](/reference/csp-header) to gather information about all the scripts running on your application.
+When enabled, Page Shield uses a Content Security Policy (CSP) [report-only HTTP header](/page-shield/reference/csp-header/) to gather information about all the scripts running on your application.

 By default, reports are sent to a Cloudflare-owned endpoint: